quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 `1 * 1 = 1`

-The possibilities are endless™️ with `Reduce`.
-It's a common pattern for a reason, it's not just for artihmetic or string concatenation.
+The possibilities are endless™️ with `Reduce` (or `Fold`).
+It's a common pattern for a reason, it's not just for arithmetic or string concatenation.
 Try a few other applications.

 - Why not mix some `color.RGBA` into a single colour?
 - Collected a list of bank transactions?
 Reduce them into a bank account balance.
-- Total up the number of votes in a poll, or items in a shopping basket -
+- Total up the number of votes in a poll, or items in a shopping basket.
+- More or less anything involving processing a list.

 ## Find